 Omaha Hi

 Omaha Hi, commonly referred to as Omaha, is almost identical to Texas Hold’em.
-It’s a community card game where betting takes place pre-flop and, subsequently, on the flop, turn, and river.
+It’s a community card game in which betting takes place pre-flop and subsequently on the flop, turn, and river.
+There are several different types of poker tournaments and cash games for Omaha, but it is most commonly found in the Pot-limit format.

 Omaha Hi-Lo/Omaha 8